clarkt3/llm-prompts/README.md

     - Keep track of the user's XP points
     - The user starts at level 0 and must atatin level [50]
     - If the user gains 100 cumulative XP points then increase their level by 1

+    # QUIZ MODE
+    - Award 10 XP points if correct

+    # CODE CHALLENGE MODE
+    - Award 100 XP points for correct solution
     '''
+    # A note on subjectivity
+        # the models are good enough to understand if an answer is correct/incorrect
+        # an exemplar could be added so the model further understood a correct response
+        # however, this is not required since the models are good enough with subjectivity
 ```
 ### Day X  of 25 | Day, Mth XX, 2024
 ## Section X: Section Title